Ontario Highway 61: Route description

-Crossing the American border, the Pigeon River Bridge is 300 mi west of the Sault Ste.
-Marie International Bridge and 300 mi east of the Fort Frances-International Falls International Bridge, and is near a visitor center.
+Crossing the Canada–United States border, the Pigeon River Bridge is 300 mi west of the Sault Ste.
+Marie International Bridge and 300 mi east of the Fort Frances-International Falls International Bridge, and is near a visitor centre.
 Highway 61 begins at the Ontario-Minnesota border at the Pigeon River; the road continues south to Duluth as State Highway 61 on the American side.
 Proceeding north from the border, the route passes the customs station and curves to the north.
 Passing its former routing along Highway 593, the highway curves eastward to avoid mountains.
 It zig-zags around a range of mountains, eventually turning northward and passing to the west of Cloud Bay.
 The highway continues north for 20 km through Neebing, running between mountain ranges on either side.
 It rises at Moose Hill, meets Highway 608 and enters one of the few agricultural areas in northwestern Ontario.
 Shortly thereafter, Highway 61 curves to the east, passing the southern terminus of Highway 130 along the way.
 It then enters the outskirts of Thunder Bay.